Mohammad Rizwan

+Mohammad Rizwan (محمد رضوان, [mʊɦəmməd rɪzwɑːn]; born 1 June 1992) is a Pakistani international cricketer.
+He is a right-handed batter and wicket-keeper.
+He captains Pakistan Super League franchise Multan Sultans and the Khyber Pakhtunkhwa team in domestic cricket.
+He has previously been the captain of the Pakistan team in ODIs and vice-captain in Test cricket and T20Is.

+He played for Lahore Qalandars in the PSL from 2016 to 2017, for Karachi Kings from 2018 to 2020, and since 2021 captains Multan Sultans.
+He also led the Multan Sultans to victory in the 2021 Pakistan Super League.

+In 2021, he was named the ICC Men's T20I Cricketer of the Year and was also among the Wisden Cricketers of the Year.

-Rizwan is the only batter to score 2000 runs in a calendar year in T20s.
-He is a right-handed batter and wicket-keeper and has scored centuries in all three international formats: Tests, One Day Internationals and Twenty20 Internationals.
-He is the vice-captain of the Pakistan cricket team in Test cricket.
-He was one of the Wisden Cricketers of the Year in 2021.
-He was also the ICC Men's T20I Cricketer of the Year 2021.
-He also led the Multan Sultans to victory in the Pakistan Super League 2021.
-Mohammad Rizwan is the leading run scorer in T20 International in a calendar year with 1326 runs in 26 innings at an average of 73.66.
+He has scored centuries in all three formats: Tests, ODI and T20I.
+He holds the record for most runs in T20 Internationals in a calendar year with 1326 runs in 26 innings at an average of 73.66.
+Rizwan is the only player to score 2000 runs in a calendar year in T20s.

-He played for Lahore Qalandars in the Pakistan Super League from 2016 to 2017, for Karachi Kings from 2018 to 2020, and currently captains Multan Sultans.
-He captains Khyber Pakhtunkhwa in domestic cricket.
+Early career

+Rizwan was born on 1 June 1992 in Peshawar to Akhter Parvez into a Pashtun family of six siblings, with Rizwan being the second of three brothers.
+He began his cricket career with tape ball before joining clubs such as the Islamia College and later the Shama Club, eventually playing for Peshawar Under-19 in 2007.

 Domestic career

+Pakistan

+Making his first-class debut with Peshawar during the 2008–09 season, Rizwan hit five 50s, including four unbeaten, in his first seven innings.
+His good form, both with the bat and behind the wickets, attracted the attention of Basit Ali, the coach of Sui Northern Gas Pipelines Limited, who recruited him to his team for the 2011–12 season.

 Playing for Sui Northern Gas Pipelines Limited in the final of the Quaid-e-Azam Trophy in 2014–15, Rizwan scored 224 to help Sui Northern to a 301-run first-innings lead and their second title.
 He kept wicket for Pakistan A in the five limited-overs matches against Kenya in December 2014.

 In April 2018, he was named the vice-captain of Punjab's squad for the 2018 Pakistan Cup.
 On 1 May 2018, he scored his highest total in List A cricket, with 140 off 123 balls against Federal Areas.
 In March 2019, he was named as the captain of Federal Areas squad for the 2019 Pakistan Cup.

 In September 2019, Rizwan was named as the captain of Khyber Pakhtunkhwa for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2019, he was named the player of the tournament in the 2019–20 National T20 Cup, for scoring 215 runs and taking six wickets.

 He was retained by Khyber Pakhtunkhwa for the 2020–21 domestic season, both as player and captain of the team.

-In February 2021, Multan Sultans announced Rizwan as their captain replacing Shan Masood ahead of PSL 6.

-In June 2021 he led Multan Sultans to their first PSL title, and was awarded wicket-Keeper of the tournament.
+England

 In December 2021, he was signed by Sussex to play County Championship and T20 cricket in 2022.

-In February 2023, while playing for Multan Sultans against Karachi Kings in PSL 8, he hit his second T20 century and his first PSL century, an unbeaten 110 off 64 deliveries at the Multan Cricket Stadium.